valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 In this array, for each column an object is added with the following properties:

 - `propertyName`: The key from the document definition that is to be used to display column data.
 Default properties like `sequence` can be written plainly.
-Properties nested inside like `firstName` use a JSON path expression, i.e.:
+Document content can be accessed by referring to properties by their JSON path.
-`$.firstName`.
+For example a `firstName` field in the root of the document can be displayed by using the expression `$.firstName`.
 - `translationKey`: The path to a translation in the translation files.
 In the above example, a combination of the document definition name and the key from the document definition is used.
 - `sortable`: A `boolean` value, which states whether the column should be sortable.
 Only enable this if the back-end